PEDSnet/Data-Quality-Analysis/ReadMe.md

 # Data Quality Assessment  in PEDSnet

+## Additional Resources

+### Introduction to the Tool

+A summary of how to execute the tool for an initial run can be found here: ([Initial Run](https://github.com/PEDSnet/Data-Quality-Analysis/blob/master/Doc/PEDSnet_DQA_Documentation.md))

+### Running for a PEDSnet Site

+Instructions for how to execute the toolkit for a PEDSnet data submission can be found here: (PEDSnet Site](https://github.com/PEDSnet/Data-Quality-Analysis/blob/master/Doc/DQA-HowtoexecuteDQAonaPEDSnetSiteDataset.pdf))

 ## Objective
 This toolkit has been designed for conducting data quality assessments on clinical datasets modeled using the OMOP common data model.
 The toolkit includes a wide variety of data quality checks and a GitHub-based issue reporting mechanism.
 The toolkit is being routinely used by the PEDSnet CDRN.